 As former college professors, textbook authors and editors for major publishers, it was very evident that students were paying too much for textbooks, authors were not making enough on their royalties and the major businesses that own the publishers were making unwarranted profits.
 As we developed the textbook company it became obvious that the general public could also profit from high quality low cost books–so we expanded.
+We have added: music, current events, fiction, and children’s books.

 Relative to costs–as an example, a physical educaton activity series developed in the 1980s sold for $8 a copy and sold large numbers of copies.
 After several buyouts of publishers it now sells for between $54 and $63 a copy.
 Each book has been revised once since its original publication.
 Very few books sell now.
 Students do not have access to these excellent texts and authors make pennies per year.